📖Table of contents

 • Resources and supplements : set of resources directly annexed to the method

-• Annex 1 : presents the main accounting principles of the Bilan Carbone®: calculation processes, rules and methodological assumptions.
+• Annex 1 : presents the main accounting principles of Bilan Carbone®: calculation processes, methodological rules and assumptions.

-• Annex 2 : provides examples of emission factor databases
+• Annex 2 : gives examples of emission factor databases

-• Annex 3 : provides practical examples of determining uncertainty
+• Annex 3 : gives practical examples of determining uncertainty

-• Annex 4 : helps determine the boundary and identify significant emissions
+• Annex 4 : helps determine the scope and identify significant emissions

 • Annex 5 : indicates specificities for certain organisations (local authorities and associations)

-• Annex 6 : opening the principles of the Bilan Carbone® to other scales (product and territory)
+• Annex 6 : opening the principles of Bilan Carbone® to other scales (product and territory)

 • Annex 7 : opening the measurement of carbon impact to other impacts than carbon